Lumavate-Team/documentation/docs/2-development.rst

       :width: 400px
       :alt: Image of a version card found on the Container Info page

       The version card displays the version number, label, created at date, number of experiences using the version, and status.
-By clicking on the blue number that shows the total number of experiences using the tool, you can see a complete list of experiences and studios that are using the version.

 Start A Version
 +++++++++++++++